Temperature anomaly (K; relative to 1971-2000) - Ocean: latitudes between 60N and 90N - NOAA - Monthly

 This series is part of the dataset: Temperature anomalies by latitude (NOAA)

 Download Full Dataset (.xlsx)Latest updates.
-In oceanic locations at latitudes between 60 degrees North and 90 degrees North, the temperature anomaly relative to the 1971-2000 average stood at 1.31 degrees Kelvin in July 2025, compared to 0.99 in June 2025.
+In oceanic locations at latitudes between 60 degrees North and 90 degrees North, the temperature anomaly relative to the 1971-2000 average was 1.35 degrees Kelvin in August 2025, compared to 1.40 in the previous month.

 History.
-Here's a snapshot of some descriptive statistics we calculated on the whole sample: the anomaly had an average value of -0.02 degrees Kelvin; it hit a maximum of 1.89 in August 2014; it reached a trough of -1.61 in June 1918.
+Take a look at some simple statistics calculated on the full sample: the anomaly had a mean of -0.02 degrees Kelvin; it recorded its highest level of 1.89 in August 2014; it reached a minimum of -1.61 in June 1918.

 Latest values